Israel’s Yakov Toumarkin registered his best result to date at the world championships on Monday.

 (photo credit: REUTERS)

-Yakov Toumarkin ensured the European Short Course Swimming Championships at the Wingate Institute in Netanya ended on a sweet note for the hosts on Sunday, claiming his second medal and Israel’s third after finishing in second place in the 100-meter individual medley final.
+Yakov Toumarkin ensured the Israel delegation got the European Short Course Swimming Championships at the Wingate Institute in Netanya off to a dream start on Wednesday, claiming a silver medal in the 200-meter backstroke final.

 The 23-year-old clocked a new Israeli record time of 1:49.84 minutes, finishing 1.51 seconds behind winner Radoslaw Kawecki of Poland.